What Is ADHD?

 Doctors use the American Psychiatric Association’s guidelines, which are based on how many symptoms a person has and how long they’ve had them.
 They’ll also rule out other things that may be causing the symptoms, such as health conditions or problems in daily life.

-To confirm a diagnosis of ADHD or learning differences, a child may take a battery of tests to check their neurological and psychological status.
-The tests should be given by a pediatrician or mental health provider with experience in diagnosing and treating ADHD.
-Your primary care doctor might refer you to a specialist such as a psychiatrist, psychologist, or psychotherapist.
+To confirm a diagnosis of ADHD or learning differences, a child may take a series of tests to check their neurological and psychological status.
+The tests should be given by a pediatrician or mental health professional with experience in diagnosing and treating ADHD.
+Your primary care doctor might refer you to a specialist such as a psychiatrist or psychologist.
 The tests may include:

 - A medical and social history of both the child and the family.